-The data is reliant on individuals reporting incidents to the police, on the police actually recording the incidents (recently Manchester police in particular have been criticised for not recording some crime), for the crime type to be assigned correctly, and for the police to locate the crimes accurately on the map.
-For privacy reasons, the police deliberately slightly move the actual location of the crime and, for visibility reasons, I’ve also moved some of the crime locations so that those occurring at the same place are visible.
+The data is reliant on individuals reporting incidents to the police, on the police actually recording the incidents (Manchester police have been criticised for not recording some crime), for the crime type to be assigned correctly, and for the police to locate the crimes accurately on the map.
+For privacy reasons, the police deliberately slightly move the actual location of the crime and, for visibility reasons, I’ve also slightly randomly moved some of the crime locations so that those occurring at the same place are visible.
 Crimes classified as “Bicycle theft” include stealing unattended bikes from the street and stealing bikes from sheds or outhouses.
 However, the figures probably don’t include theft of a bicycle from inside a house (burglary) or theft as part of a mugging (robbery).

 Given these caveats, the data is useful to see where particular types of crime occur in the Derby area.
 The map below shows the geographic distribution of “bicycle theft” in the wider Derby City Council area.

 Each blue point represents the location of a single reported crime of bicycle theft.

 Focusing on the city centre (defined as a 2km square centred on the Market Place), this shows hotspots for bicycle theft with the most frequent crimes being in the area of The Spot with the site of the old Debenhams, the bus station, near Joseph Wright College, and the area near the Council House also reported in a lot of incidents.
 There are also some thefts near the railway station – both nearby and from the platform.
 The wider Derby map shows a cluster near the Derby Royal Hospital.

 The above map shows the data for the last 4 years which is summarised for the city centre below.